 African American Studies concentration in the General Studies program provides an interdisciplinary study of the Black experience in Africa and the Americas.
 The concentration is designed to bring together students from diverse backgrounds and curricula who share a common interest in exploring aspects of the Black Experience in ways that relate to their own major field of study.
 To satisfy this requirement, students must complete thirty semester hours in the area.
-The following African-American Studies course content will satisfy the requirements for the African-American Studies concentration in General Studies.
+The following African-American Studies concentration in General Studies.

-Required Courses (18 credit hours): HUMA 314, HUMA 315, HIST 351, HIST 352, HIST 354, HUMA 210.
+Required Courses (18 credit hours): HUMA 314\, HUMA 315\, HIST 351, HIST 352, HIST 354, HUMA 210.